Ensuring Access to Food Resources for Students Experiencing Homelessness

 - Know what local agencies help with applications for assistance programs (FoodShare EBT)

-- School district cell phones can save you time and create easy resource sharing tools.
+- District-issued cell phones can save time and streamline resource sharing.

-- Use the NOTES feature on iPhone to create a template message.
+- Use the Notes feature on iPhones to create a template message.

 - Text template message to any parent who expresses a need for a certain resource such as food.
 Texts can contain basic information and live links to community agency websites.